MJSanfelippo/BeachBoard-Grades-Scraper/README.md

-This is a tiny Python script that logs into BeachBoard for me, gets all the grades for all my assignments in my classes, and calculates my current grade.
-Others can use it by editing the course names in the main method and putting in their own login info.
-They also have to have python downloaded along with Selenium and BeautifulSoup4.
-Lastly they need ChromeDriver.
+This is a tiny Python script that logs into BeachBoard, gets all grades for all assignments in the classes, and calculates the current grade for each class.
+It takes approximately 10s to run.
+For others to use, they will need:

+-Python 3
+-Selenium
+-BeautifulSoup4
+-PhantomJS, ChromeDriver, or some other browser executable